zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 It's expressed rather elliptically, but what Achmiz is doing with this comment (as [he clarified in followup discussion](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=s6JBxwJu3hePu8ydB)) is implying that Hoffman is in error to present portrayals of skill in fantasy fiction as representative of good holistic pedagogy of real-world skills.
 Whether you agree or disagree, this is clearly an on-topic, intellectually substantive contribution.[^juxtaposition] The only way I can read it as "an implicit claim that [Hoffman] violated some social norm" "for which he deserves to be punished" is if there's a social norm against making posts that can be criticized, for which the punishment is criticism—but that would be absurd and contrary to the nature of a discussion forum.
 [Arguing is not a punishment!](https://www.lesswrong.com/posts/n4ukoQzkgbAqpzqb5/argue-politics-with-your-best-friends)

-[^juxtaposition]: The literary device of juxtaposing seemingly contradictory passages from an author with minimal additional commentary as a prompt for the author to clarify, is not a unique innovation of Achmiz's.
+[^juxtaposition]: The rhetorical device of juxtaposing seemingly contradictory passages from an author with minimal additional commentary as a prompt for the author to clarify, is not a unique innovation of Achmiz's.
 In a June 2023 email discussion, I received an email from Hoffman himself that quoted two parts of my previous message, with the comment, "?????".
 The meaning was quite clear.
 I did not take offense or interpret Hoffman as claiming that I deserved to be punished.
 I just said, "Thanks for pointing out the tension between those two passages," and explained what I meant.

 Habryka [cites another response from Achmiz to Hoffman](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=9NReWbLRe5Xv4SKid) as an instance of Achmiz "dismiss[ing] your response as being totally insufficient, confused, or proving the very point he was trying to make".
 This is a fair description—but Habryka doesn't address whether the dismissal is justified!
 Is it not conceivable that someone might write a response that's insufficient, confused, or proving the very point the critic was trying to make?